Preston England Temple

 The Preston England Temple is the 52nd operating temple of the Church of Jesus Christ of Latter-day Saints (LDS Church).
 The temple is located in the town of Chorley, 10 mi south of Preston, in Lancashire, England.
+The intent to build the temple was announced on October 19, 1992 by Gordon B. Hinckley, then serving as first counselor in the First Presidency, during the rededication of the London England Temple.
+It was the second temple built in Great Britain, and the sixth built in Europe.